Residents Login

 For leaseholders (those who own a leasehold flat), consent from the freeholder is typically required to keep pets.
 This requirement stems from the lease agreement itself, which usually contains either an outright prohibition on pets or a clause requiring prior written consent.
 The freeholder has the legal right to refuse permission, and this refusal doesn’t need to be reasonable under current law.

-For private renters, the situation depends on the terms of the tenancy agreement.
-Under the current model tenancy agreements, the default position is for landlords not to unreasonably withhold consent where a tenant asks for permission to keep a pet.
-However, many tenancy agreements still contain blanket ‘no pets’ clauses.
+For private renters, the situation depends on the terms of the tenancy agreement – although the rules for keeping pets in rented flats are changing.
+Historically, landlords could not unreasonably withhold consent when a tenant asks for permission to keep a pet, yet many tenancy agreements still contained blanket ‘no pets’ clauses.
+However, this is now being phased out with the passing of the Renters’ Rights Act.

 Under existing consumer protection legislation (the Consumer Rights Act 2015), tenants can challenge unfair terms in their lease or tenancy agreement.
 A blanket prohibition on pets without any opportunity to request permission may be considered unfair, particularly if there’s no reasonable basis for the restriction.

-How the rules about pets in flats are changing: The Renters’ Rights Bill
+How the rules about pets in flats are changing: The Renters’ Rights Act 2025

-• Landlords must consider each pet request individually and cannot issue blanket bans
+• No Blanket Bans: It is illegal for landlords to have a ‘no pets’ policy.
+Landlords must consider each pet request individually and cannot issue blanket bans.

-• Valid grounds for refusal include property size, existing tenant allergies, or specific lease restrictions
+• Valid Reasons Only: A landlord can only refuse for a ‘reasonable’ ground.
+Valid grounds for refusal include property size, existing tenant allergies, or specific lease restrictions (e.g., the head lease prohibits pets).

 What percentage of landlords allow pets in the UK?